 - Documentation that the groundwater has been restored in accordance with the requirements of the underground injection control permit (the permit which authorizes the injection of lixiviants into the mining zone.

 3.0 Major Technical or Regulatory Issues

 The licensee has essentially abandoned the Lamprecht and Zamzow Projects without completing decommissioning.
-The state is now involved in a legal proceeding with other parties (representative of the last licensee, representative of a successor to a former licensee, and landowner heirs) and the Travis County Court, which has assumed the project manager function, over the best course of action to take to release the sites for unrestricted use.
+The state is now involved in a legal proceeding with other parties (representative of the last licensee, representative of a successor to a former licensee, and landowner heirs) and the Travis County Court, in whose registry the remaining funds from the decommissioning trust reside.

 The TCEQ has begun using alternative funds to remediate and release the properties for unrestricted use.
 From May thru June 2016, 1851 cubic yards of by-product material were removed and disposed of in an authorized disposal facility.
 TCEQ staff are continuing to survey and sample the sites to further characterize the affected areas and delineate the extent of contamination which will be necessary for the next phase of remediation.

 Page Last Reviewed/Updated Thursday, August 23, 2018